Ikmal Hisham Abdul Aziz: Political career

 In May 2013, Ikmal first contested to become an MP in the 13th Malaysian general election and subsequently won the Tanah Merah seat with a majority of 4747.

 He was successfully re-elected as MP for the same seat in the 14th Malaysian general election.

 He resigned from UMNO to be an Independent politician in 2018.

 Presently he is a member of the Malaysian United Indigenous Party or Parti Pribumi Bersatu Malaysia (BERSATU), a component of Perikatan Nasional (PN) government.

+Controversy

+Alleged vaping in the Dewan Rakyat

+On 19 September 2023, PN MPs staged a walkout from the Dewan Rakyat chamber as a sign of protest against the decision of the Speaker of the Dewan Rakyat, Johari Abdul in not demanding Prime Minister Anwar Ibrahim to apologise for his comments on the Putrajaya MP, Radzi Jidin.
+During the walkout, he was photographed by the photographer of Prime Minister Anwar allegedly vaping while still being in the chamber.
+He strongly denied the allegations and claiming he was holding a pen in his mouth.
+He also filed a police report against the photographer for accusing him of vaping in Dewan Rakyat.